holdex/whitepaper/README.md

 - tokenomics modelling (e.g. to fine-tune rewards and create an evermore robust ecosystem).
 - tooling (e.g. for ease-of-development and novel use cases on the Holdex Protocol).
 - growth, governance, and community (e.g. to foster the adoption of the Holdex Protocol).
 The issuance of grants shall be handled by the protocol's governance.
+The earmarking of funds from the smart treasury to either of the funds shall also be under the purview of the protocol's governance.

 The *genesis distribution* timetable will consist of 20 `tranches` of 50,000 $HLDX each, divided into 12 `epochs`, each corresponding to roughly 1 month, as follows:
 - in every `epoch`, a minimum of 1 `tranche` will be distributed – for a subtotal of 12 `tranches`